mpuz/BINBUTT/README.md

 <img src="https://github.com/mpuz/BINBUTT/raw/master/beatcoin.io.png" alt="UI" width="200"/>
 <img src="https://github.com/mpuz/BINBUTT/raw/master/beatcoin.io_desk.png" alt="UI" width="729"/>

 With only three buttons and couple of settings.
 Made for easy and fast entering to and exiting from position without mobile Binance app.
 Uses API keys generated at Binance.com..
-Keys are used locally on your device.
+Keys are used locally on your device browser's local storage.
+Everything works at client side.

 <!-- Websocket connection used for BTCUSDT price ticker.
 In order to work in browser it needs some modification.
 And you will have to do it after any "npm i" command reinstalling binance-api-node module.
 Comment the following lines in the node_modules/binance-api-node/dist/open-websocket.js